Naturally Waterproof Wood - Choosing the right species

 Western Red Cedar

-Its limitations are low stiffness and moderate surface hardness.
-It bruises easily and is not a good choice for wear surfaces or heavily loaded structural members.
-At VAKA, western red cedar is used for planking skins and lightly loaded structural elements where its weight advantage justifies its modest mechanical properties.
+The limitations are well established.
+Cedar is soft, with low stiffness and modest surface hardness.
+It bruises easily.
+It is not a sensible choice for wear surfaces, heavily loaded structural members, or anywhere subject to impact.
+At VAKA it is used for planking skins and lightly loaded structural elements where the weight advantage justifies its modest mechanical properties — which is, broadly, the application it has been used in across the Pacific Northwest for as long as there have been boats there.

 Larch